Under what conditions can an employee hold multiple jobs?

 If there is an exclusivity clause in the employment contract, you must work exclusively for your employer.

-However, the exclusivity clause can be temporarily lifted if you wish create or resume a company.
+However, the exclusivity clause may be temporary lifting if you wish create or resume a company.

 Your employer may refuse to apply a temporary waiver of the clause if you are a door-to-door seller.

-The lifting of the exclusivity clause shall be valid for 1 year from:
+The lifting of the exclusivity clause is valid for 1 year from:

 - Either the date of registration in the Trade and businesses Register (TBR) or in the Trades Register